MarkLannen/work-120/HW-7/readme.md

 4. Created an if else statement to increment and decrement the size of the ball based on it's position along the x axis.
 5. Wrote a constrain function that constrains the dimension of the ball between 5 and 50 pixels.
 6. Changed ball.x assignment on line 38 and 39.
 Multiplied ball.scale_x by 1.2
+7. I changed the variable ball.delta.y from 1 to 2 so that the ball could take a more horizontal path than before if the mouse is clicked in the correct place.

 -->